RobertAndion/Discord_Music_Bot/README.md

 All playlists are stored by the discord ID with file extension .json, also all servers will be stored in the same folder, in the future server ID specific folders will likely be added.
 Also all commands are "currently playing" based.
 Keep this in mind when working with playlists.

+**Updated**
 ```
-.viewplaylist <Playlist name, case sensitive.> (vpl)
+.viewplaylist <Playlist name, case sensitive., OPTIONAL page number> (vpl)
 ```
 This will list the specific songs contained inside the specified playlist.
 Nothing needs to be playing to use this command.
+If you have more than 20 songs in a playlist, they will now send in pages of 20 to avoid "invisible" playlists if they are too big.
+(No need to be in a voice channel to use this command)

+**Updated**
 ```
-.listplaylists (lpl)
+.listplaylists <OPTIONAL page number> (lpl)
 ```
 This will list all of the users playlists whether or not the user is in a voice channel.
+The playlists will now show up in pages of 10, if you have more than 10 playlists provide the page number you wish to go to after lpl (page total listed on the bottom similar to the queue command.)

 ```
 .deleteplaylist <Playlist name> (dpl)